 Have you tried making an egg float?

-This density experiment with water is an easy one to do even with preschoolers.
+This density experiment with water will do just that.
+It is an easy one to do even with preschoolers.

 density, egg experiments

 Doing This Experiment In The Gally Kids Headquarters

 When we did this experiment at home, my son was learning about the Hydrosphere and he was talking about fresh and salty water.

 For some reason, this led us to watching this video that tests if a bowling ball floats in the dead sea.

 And then that led us to discussing about water density and why you feel lighter swimming in the sea than in a chlorinated pool .